Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 Model output may be needed in many formats depending on a users’ needs.
 Thus, the format must be useful, while ensuring the science included within the model is appropriate.
-The figure **cross reference below** provides an overview of `UMEP <index_page>`, a city based climate service tool (CBCST) used in this tutorial.
+Figure :ref:'re_F1' provides an overview of `UMEP <index_page>`, a city based climate service tool (CBCST) used in this tutorial.
 Within UMEP there are a number of models which can predict and diagnose a range of meteorological processes.
+.._ref_F1:
 .. figure:: /images/SUEWSIntro_UMEP_overview.png
    :alt:  none
    :width: 80%